Adam Mirza: Partial Knowledge

 Olivia De Prato, violin5:59

-Composer Adam Mirza’s first solo portrait album, Partial Knowledge, features chamber works written between 2006 and 2022, in performances by loadbang, Unheard-of//Ensemble, Mivos Quartet, Bent Frequency Duo Project, Amorsima Duo, flutist Alice Teyssier, violinist Josh Modney, pianist Cory Smythe, and violinist Olivia De Prato.
+Composer Adam Mirza’s first solo portrait album, Partial Knowledge, features chamber works written between 2006 and 2022, in performances by loadbang, Unheard-of//Ensemble, Mivos Quartet, Bent Frequency Duo Project, Amorsima Trio, Alice Teyssier, Josh Modney, Cory Smythe, and Olivia De Prato.
 In these pieces, Mirza explores the ways in which chamber works are reflective of the collective merging of individual perspectives, informed by their role in the whole, but in other ways shaped by their unique perspective.
-In order to further facilitate this paradigm, Mirza employs unsynchronized parts, removing form as an imposed, external force, and instead allowing it to unfold as a circumstantial manifestation of how the individual parts are executed.
-Mirza adds live electronics, field recordings, and spoken text as elements to further enrich the real time dialogue that occurs between various parameters in the music.
+To further facilitate this paradigm, Mirza employs unsynchronized parts, removing form as an imposed, external force, and instead allowing it to unfold as a circumstantial manifestation of how the individual parts are executed.
+In some pieces, Mirza includes live electronics, field recordings, and spoken text as other elements that complicate and enrich the real time dialogue that occurs between various parameters in the music.

-Applying these principles to a piece with text brings with it unique characteristics.
-Mirza describes Reading: (A Mish-Mash) / For a Man / I Will Never as a “city-like collage of poetry and experimental music.”
+The first piece on the album is a setting of poems and prose of the American experimental poet Larry Eigner.
+Mirza describes Reading: (A Mish Mash)/For a Man/I Will Never, as a “city-like collage of poetry and experimental music.”
 It does take on the quality of an avant-garde spoken word performance with music; invariably the instrumental music communicates within a context of word-painting whether or not the specific simultaneities are intended.
-And yet, in Mirza’s assemblage of individual parts, proceeding at different speeds, he combines elements that are unified by a common expressive gestalt even if moment to moment events are not explicitly curated.
+And yet, in Mirza’s assemblage of individual parts, proceeding at different speeds, he combines elements that are unified by a common expressive gestalt even in the passages where the moment to moment coordination is not fully prescribed.
 So the result, with the theatrical presentation resulting from the text, is a carefully curated work that possesses many local moments of serendipity despite strategically avoiding their explicit dictation.

-The solo violin work Time Patterns and the string quartet QXTR are closely related, the latter being an extrapolation of the former into four independent parts.
-In Time Patterns, the solo violin material is separated in graphic notation to represent several parameters of instrumental performance.
-Mirza was interested in circumventing the strictures of predetermined rhythm and pitch, instead endeavoring to facilitate a structured improvisation performance that found its way into the sounds “between the notes.”
+The solo violin work Time Patterns and the string quartet QXTR are closely related, the latter being an extrapolation of the former across four independent parts.
+In Time Patterns, the solo violin score uses graphic notation in two staves (one for each hand) to chart evolving trajectories of different physical parameters of performance, including bow pressure, finger position, number of note-events per second, and the selection of which string is being played.
+Through the independent unfoldings of these “patterns” of performance, Mirza was interested in circumventing the strictures of traditional rhythmic and pitch material, instead endeavoring to facilitate a structured improvisation performance that found its way into the sounds “between the notes.”
 The result is a piece of focused intensity that is driven forward by the realization of fast changing sonic elements, as opposed to their execution in a fixed timeline.
-QXTR maps this material onto the four players in a quartet, and allows them to perform entirely independently from each other.
+QXTR expands this notational strategy to the four players in a quartet.
+Here, in addition to the individual gestural interpretation of multi-layered graphic instructions, each player proceeds independently and desynchronized from the others.
 The resulting composite achieves its homogeneity from a similar vocabulary of sounds and its heterogeneity from the freedom afforded the players in their chosen pace.

 Spatial considerations figured prominently in the conception behind Cracks, written for the Bent Frequency Duo Project.
 In the premiere, and by design, the two performers were positioned antiphonally in the hall on opposite balconies.
 For subsequent performances in less resonant spaces, Mirza created a fixed media electronic part that evoked sounds of moving within a space, such as the creaking or groaning of floor boards.
 Slithering saxophone runs and shimmering percussion textures come together for punctuated arrivals before retreating to their respective corners.

-Shared for string trio is a deconstruction of different kinds of chamber music behaviors.
-Mirza creates interactive zones that highlight various ways that instruments interact with each other.
+Shared, written for the Amorsima Trio, is a deconstruction of different kinds of chamber music behaviors.
+Mirza creates interactive zones that highlight various ways that instruments (and instrumentalists) interact with each other.
 We hear imitation, continuity, discontinuity, complementary textures, and textures in opposition.
-By focusing on the manner of play instead of the material, Mirza calls our attention to the fascinating depth and variety intrinsic to a time tested instrumentation like the string trio.
+By focusing on the manner of play instead of the material, Mirza calls our attention to fascinating depth and variety intrinsic to a time-tested string trio instrumentation.

 – Dan Lippel